adamaviv/ic220-s19/units/unit_08.md

 reordering.
 More often, though, the hardware of the CPU can find such reordering and smartly choose the next instruction that can run independently.

-Further more, hardware reordering can take other aspects into account.
+Furthermore, hardware reordering can take other aspects into account.
 For example, it may be aware that there is a looming cache miss on a load, meaning that the cycle time required for reading from memory will be a lot slower.
 Additionally, if you arrange loads/stores, there may be address